 At Tradie Digital we know marketing can be frustratingly complex.
 And pay-per-click (PPC) marketing can be even MORE complex.
 Between the confusing acronyms and the needlessly long buzzwords it feels like you’re studying a degree in language as much as you’re trying to grow your business.

-In this article we’ll keep things simple and help you understand what a Quality Score is, why you should care, and how much money you can save by improving yours.
+In this article we’ll keep things simple and help you understand what a Google Ads Quality Score is, why you should care, and how much money you can save by improving yours.

 Your Quality Score is how Google rates the quality and relevance of your keywords and your ads.
 This score is between 1-10, with a lower score meaning there’s a disconnect between your ads, your keywords, and your landing pages.